14 Resources for Caregivers

 Resources

-After your loved one leaves the hospital, the last thing you want to worry about is cooking.
-With a BCBSRI Medicare Advantage plan, your loved one can get freshly made meals delivered for $0.4
+After your loved one leaves the hospital or a skilled nursing facility, the last thing you want to worry about is cooking.
+With a BCBSRI Medicare Advantage plan, your loved one can get freshly prepared meals delivered for $0.

 Take care of yourself.